-2017, Brazilian metal titans, Sepultura, will release their studio album 14, Machine Messiah.
+In January 2017, Brazilian metal titans, Sepultura, will release their 14th studio album, Machine Messiah.
 The band will also release a first ever movie documentary of the quartet’s three-decade long career.
 Sepultura was founded by brothers Max and Igor Cavalera in Belo Horizonte in 1984.
 The band moved to larger city São Paulo, Brazil where bassist Paulo Pinto Jr. and guitarist Andreas Kisser would ultimately round out the band’s first significant incarnation.
 Frontman, Max Cavalera would depart the band a decade after the release of Sepultura’s debut album, Morbid Visions.
 Cleveland-born vocalist Derrick Green would replace Max the following year.
-Drummer Igor Cavalera would depart a decade after his brother.
+Drummer Iggor Cavalera would depart a decade after his brother.
 Young drum prodigy, Eloy Casagrande now sits behind the kit.

 Vocalist Derrick Green celebrates his 20-year anniversary with the Sepultura in 2017, and he admitted joining the band had a bit of a harrowing beginning.
 He flew from New York to Brazil where he knew no one, and did not understand the language, to audition for a gig thousands of vocalists wanted.
 He ultimately earned his place in the band, but it was not without a lot of hard work, chemistry, and anxiety.
 This week, Metalholic caught up with the mighty frontman to chat about Sepultura’s new record, his thoughts on technology and fake news, and the baptism by fire that began his career with the band two decades ago.

 You guys went over to Fascination St. Studios in Sweden to work with producer Jens Bogren on this Machine Messiah.
 How did you guys make that choice?